Amourspirit/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 Writing Spreadsheet Documents
 =============================

-ooodev also provides ways of writing data, meaning that your programs can create and edit spreadsheet files.
+|odev|_ also provides ways of writing data, meaning that your programs can create and edit spreadsheet files.
 With Python, it’s simple to create spreadsheets with thousands of rows of data.

-A LO instance is required before python can interact with the objects.
-When the python program is finished it is important to close any document or LO instances or they will continue to run in the computer.
-This initialisation and finalisation code is required even if it is not shown in the examples.

 >>> from ooodev.utils.lo import Lo
 >>> loader = Lo.load_office(Lo.ConnectSocket(headless=True))
-Loading Office...
 >>> # use the Office API...
 NOTE: Following lines raise an error
 >>> Lo.close_doc(wb)
 Closing the document